Schwad/project_wheres_waldo/README.md

 Photo Tag

 There should be a dropdown menu where the user can select from the available characters to associate with that Tag.
-  - turn dropdown into proper form
+  - move dropdown into frame so that it is affiliated with the frame.
   - add closing function to remove dropdown when submitted

 When the user selects a character, it should create a Tag associated with that character at that location.
 Just do this on the front end for now.